Tine-m/docker-ci-intro/deck/DockerMySQL.md

 ### Get the image and start the Container

 1\)
-In a terminal on your local computer execute the following statements (on the remote Ubuntu Server and possibly also on Mac, you need to prefix the commands with **sudo**)
+In a terminal on your local computer execute the following statements (on a remote Ubuntu Server and possibly also on Mac, you need to prefix the commands with **sudo**)
 ```docker
 docker pull mysql:8.0.38
 ```